 I have a pretty cooperative neighbour.
-He and I set floodlights in-between our houses in such way, that PIR sensors attached to the units illuminate the path for anyone going in each direction.
+He and I set floodlights in-between our houses in such a way, that PIR sensors attached to the units illuminate the path for anyone going in each direction.
 It’s a neat and simple idea.
 It makes me appreciate the floodlights just a little bit more.
-When Novostella reached out to me with their 20W Novostella floodlights with WiFi connectivity and RGB LEDs – I thought – that’s a fun idea, especially that I already played with their smart light bulb (review).
+When Novostella reached out to me with their 20W Novostella floodlights (Amazon, UStellar Store) with WiFi connectivity and RGB LEDs – I thought – that was a fun idea, especially since I already played with their smart light bulb (review).

 Water-tight, shatterproof – Novostella floodlights

 Made of metal, enclosed in IP66 rated shell, Novostella floodlights already went through the drop test several times.
 The cable is a little short for indoor testing, and I tripped over these things connected to an extension cord countless times.
 The cable isn’t an issue really (even if I prefer it to be a little longer), by clumsiness is.
 The light is intact despite the falls.